Vitamins and other nutrients during pregnancy

 What are prenatal vitamins?

-Prenatal vitamins are multivitamins made just for pregnant women.
+Prenatal vitamins are multivitamins for pregnant women or women who are trying to get pregnant.
 Compared to a regular multivitamin, they have more of some nutrients that you need during pregnancy.
-Your health care provider may prescribe a prenatal vitamin for you at your first prenatal care checkup.
-Or you can buy them over the counter without a prescription.
+Your health care provider may prescribe a prenatal vitamin for you, or you can buy them over the counter without a prescription.
 Take a prenatal vitamin every day during pregnancy.
-If you're planning to get pregnant, you can start taking prenatal vitamins before you get pregnant.
+If you’re planning to get pregnant, start taking prenatal vitamins before you get pregnant.

-If you’re a vegetarian, you have food allergies or you can’t eat certain foods, your provider may want you to take a supplement to help you get more of certain nutrients.
+If you’re a vegetarian, have food allergies or can’t eat certain foods, your provider may want you to take a supplement to help you get more of certain nutrients.
 A supplement is a product you take to make up for certain nutrients that you don’t get enough of in foods you eat.
 For example, your provider may recommend that you take a vitamin supplement to help you get more vitamin D, iron or calcium.

 Which nutrients are most important during pregnancy?